I am traveling to Milan for the first time, which places do you recommend to visit?

 Last but not least the food served in Milan tends be of high standard.

 Expensive but worth it.
 Splurge on the Hotel Principe di Savoia if you can.
-There is a reason that it is better to be rich than poor... over 2 years ago
+There is a reason that it is better to be rich than poor... about 3 years ago

 When I was in Milan last year I took the train to the Swiss alps.
 So glad I did, it was well worth it such an awesome trip.
 It wa an all day trip but you won't be disappointed.

 I also took the train to Borgehtto, great walled city & not overloaded with tourists!
-Enjoy! over 2 years agoAnswered by Nancy via WorldNomads.com
+Enjoy! about 3 years agoAnswered by Nancy via WorldNomads.com

 In addition to the regular stuff like the Duomo and Sempione Park, you might also check out the Brera art district, and the Navigli Lombardi is a great place in the evening.